Confidence is detection-like in high-dimensional spaces: Results

 We next show that this effect of increasing dimensionality is sufficient to reproduce a classical PEB effect in simulation.
 Under a range of dimensionalities, we simulate evidence being drawn from $s_1$ or $s_2$, and record the model's choice and confidence.
-We then regressed the chosen and unchosen evidence against both choice and confidence (using a logistic regression for choice, and a linear regression for confidence).
-As expected, choice was equally and oppositely affected by evidence for and against the chosen option (Figure \ref{fig2}F).
+We then regressed the chosen and unchosen evidence against both choice and confidence using a logistic regression for choice and a linear regression on the logistic scale for confidence (given that confidence is bounded between 0 and 1; see Appendix \ref{appendix:logit}).
+As expected, choice was equally and oppositely affected by evidence for and against the chosen option across dimensionalities (Figure \ref{fig2}F).
 In contrast, confidence is driven to a greater extent by the chosen evidence, and this asymmetry increases as dimensionality increases.